Knowledge Hub

 • Action: After signing the share purchase agreement, which contains a requirement that completion is conditional on FCA consent, Emma submits a Section 178 notice, including the corporate controller forms and necessary supporting documents.

 • Outcome: The FCA reviews the submission within 60 working days and grants approval with no conditions.
-Once that consent is received, the deal can complete.
+Once that consent is received, the deal can be completed.

 Scenario 2: Increasing stake in an insurance firm